Fred Trump

 Born in the Bronx in New York City to German immigrant parents, Trump began working in home construction and sales in the 1920s before heading the real-estate business started by his parents (later known as the Trump Organization). and operated subsidiaries such as Trump Management and Trump Construction Corp.}} His company rose to success, building and managing single-family houses in Queens, apartments for war workers on the East Coast during World War II, and more than 27,000 apartments in New York overall.
 Trump was investigated for profiteering by a U.S. Senate committee in 1954 and again by New York State in 1966.
 Donald Trump became the president of his father's real-estate business in 1971.
 Two years later, they were sued by the U.S. Justice Department's Civil Rights Division for racial discrimination against black people.

-Contradicting Donald Trump's claim that he built a multibillion-dollar company using "a small loan of a million dollars" from his father, in 2018 ''The New York Times'' reported that Fred and his wife, Mary Trump, provided over $1 billion (in 2018 currency) to their children overall, avoiding over $500 million in gift taxes.
-In 1992, Fred and Donald set up a subsidiary which was used to funnel Fred's finances to his surviving children; shortly before his death, Fred transferred the ownership of most of his apartment buildings to his children, who several years later sold them for over 16 times their previously declared worth.
+According to ''The New York Times,'' Fred and his wife, Mary, provided over $1 billion (in 2018 dollar value) to their children, avoiding over $500 million in gift taxes.
+In 1992, Fred and Donald set up a subsidiary which was used to funnel Fred's fortune to his progeny.
+Shortly before his death, Fred transferred the ownership of most of his buildings to his surviving children, who several years later sold them for over 16 times their previously declared worth.

 Showing 1 - 1 results of 1 for search 'Fred Trump', query time: 0.01s Refine Results